Razer-07/MS_Thesis/README.md

-##All steps and process for the whole thesis is below
+* All steps and process for the whole thesis is below
-Based on your need edit the input file and use it accordingly.
+* Based on your need edit the input file and use it accordingly.
-##all the data is an overall existing analyzable data from  He,H2,H2O
+* All the data is an overall existing analyzable data from  He,H2,H2O

 1. Calculated state energies with different B for He,H2,H2O ---> Energy folder